grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/04 Examples/01 Inject Grpc faults into Service.md

 <Blockquote mod="note">

 The commands in this section assume the `xk6-disruptor` binary is available in your current directory.
 This location can change depending on the installation process and the platform.
-Refer to the [installation section](/javascript-api/xk6-disruptor/get-started/installation) for details on how to install it in your environment.
+Refer to [Installation](/javascript-api/xk6-disruptor/get-started/installation) for details on how to install it in your environment.

 </Blockquote>